ppy/osu-wiki/news/2024/2024-12-22-touhou-project-mania-cup-4th-registrations-now-open.md

 ## How do I register?

 Simply click [here](https://docs.google.com/forms/d/1tl-4NeWZIDI10-1Mkja8lT3DHEpIUB_PK2uqAHptVj8/) and fill in the team registration form!
-In order to participate in this tournament, you will need to ensure that...
+In order to participate in this tournament, you must make sure that...

 - Your team consists of 2–4 players.
 - All team members have not been violating the [osu! community rules](/wiki/Rules) in the past 12 months.